comcidis/CPE-WSCAD2020-Extend/README.md

 Important links

+All datasets are available in (https://zenodo.org/record/4723678#.YJvesKhKiUl).

-The C4.5, Random Forest and XGBoost algorithms  were implemented by Erik Linder-Noré(https://github.com/eriklindernoren/ML-From-Scratch), while the CART Classifier and CART Regression  algorithms  were implemented by Zaur Fataliyev(https://github.com/zziz/cart).
+For the hotspots evaluation, Random Forest and XGBoost algorithms  were implemented by Erik Linder-Noré(https://github.com/eriklindernoren/ML-From-Scratch), while the CART Classifier and CART Regression  algorithms  were implemented by Zaur Fataliyev(https://github.com/zziz/cart).